MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/overview.md

 ## Use Case for DSC 2.0

-DSC 2.0 is supported for use with [Azure guest configuration][guest-config].
+DSC 2.0 is supported for use with [Azure guest configuration][2].
 Other scenarios, such as directly calling DSC Resources with `Invoke-DscResource` may be functional but are not the primary intended use of this version.

 If you are not using Azure guest configuration, you should use DSC 1.1.